 On 16 December 2020, the Company obtained new financing of DKK 4,200 thousand through bond loans with 6 lenders.

-The Company has access to financing facilities of DKK 7,346 thousand (30 June 2020: DKK 6,000 thousand) of which unused amounted to DKK 4,125 thousand (30 June 2020: DKK 3,575 thousand) as at the reporting date.
+The Company has access to bank financing facilities of DKK 7,182 thousand (30 June 2021: DKK 7,346 thousand).

 The facilities are subject to financial covenants and no breaches were encountered during the year.